 We independently research all featured brands and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 Learn more here.

-Apart from the buttery soft GOTs cotton and recycled fabrics, Plant Faced designs offer that unique yet understated appeal.
-This is one of our favorite London-based streetwear brands that truly prioritize ethical production.
+We love wearing Plant Faced’s buttery soft GOTs cotton and recycled fabric designs, which offer that unique yet understated appeal.
+They’re one of our favorite London-based urban streetwear designers, and they truly prioritize ethical production.

-Another London-based brand, Fanfare Label’s designs are unapologetically bold and contemporary.
+Another London-based brand, Fanfare Label’s streetwear aesthetics are unapologetically bold and contemporary.
 If you have the confidence to sport their edgy stand-outs made of upcycled vintage clothing, you’ll no doubt turn heads down any street.

 1. Plant Faced Jump to brand